andwati/andwati.com/content/post/2022-11-15-generate-django-secret-key.md

 <!--more-->

-T﻿he Django SECRET_KEY variable is very crucial to your Django application.The secret key must be a large random value and it must be kept secret.
+T﻿he Django SECRET_KEY variable is very crucial to your Django application.
+The secret key must be a large random value and it must be kept secret.
 Leaking this value to unauthorised people could lead to a security breach.The SECRET_KEY is used in Django for cryptographic signing.
 It is used to generate tokens and hashes, they can be recreated using this variable.
-If it is not configured Django throws a ......................... error.
+If it is not configured Django throws a `django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty` error

 # U﻿sing Environment Variables

 T﻿he secret key should not be committed to version control.
-It is best practice to store the value in a .env file which is added to the ,gitignore file to untrack its changes.
+It is best practice to store the value in a .env file which is added to the  .gitignore file to untrack its changes.
 The values can be loaded programmatically into your settings.py file.

 # G﻿enerating A New Secret Key